U.S. Army handing out free ice, water, MREs in Port Arthur - Port Arthur News

 “I don’t have a car,” she said.
 “So I just walked up to the basketball court and they brought it over to me.
 Now, I’m going to walk it back to my house in this basket.”

-Lieutenant Alex Ruiz said they were called in to help from their San Antonio base last week.
+Lt.
+Alex Ruiz, who was overseeing the event, said the platoon was called in to help from their San Antonio base last week.

 “We got activated a couple days ago to help support the towns that were hit by the hurricane,” he said. “(Monday) we are handing out water, ice and MREs.
 It’s a certain amount per a person and hopefully we will get rid of it by the end of the day.
 That’s pretty much it.”

-Aide came in truckloads.
+Aid came in truckloads.

 Ruiz said they brought in 19 pallets of water (about 200 cases), 4,000 bags of ice and 400 cases of MREs.